ConGibbs10/DulogInteractions/README.md

-Connor Gibbs
-2022-08-02

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

+# DulogInteractions

+This R package is designed for processing data from Dulog Sensors.

-## Installing DulogsInteractions
+## Installing DulogInteractions

 Without uploading the Dulogs data as raw package data, installing the DulogsInteractions package is slightly more tricky.
 Follow these steps: